 First, you need to choose a focus.
-Don't be one of those writers who says, “I can write on any topic.”
-Nobody wants that; they want you to be a niche writer who has an expertise.
+Don’t be one of those writers who says, “I can write on any topic.”
+Nobody wants that; they want you to be a niche writer with expertise.

 2. Find jobs

-You could try Upwork.com, which is a huge marketplace for freelancers.
-This is where a lot of people, like myself, go to hire writers.
+You could try Upwork, which is a huge marketplace for freelancers.
+This is where many people, like myself, go to hire writers.

 Or, you could look at Facebook Groups.
 There are a lot of them out there, so you can go ahead and join some of those.

-You could also talk to your professional network to see if there are any opportunities.
+You could also talk to your professional network to see any opportunities.

-If you don't want to reach out to your network, you can also keep an eye out for job listings on ProBlogger.
-They have their own job board, which is a great place to find writers for people like myself who are looking for them.
+If you don’t want to reach out to your network, you can also watch for job listings on ProBlogger.
+In addition, they have their own job board, which is a great place to find writers for people like myself who are looking for them.

 Work for an agency